 Spanish majors must demonstrate Intermediate-High level proficiency or higher in spoken Spanish according to the 2012 ACTFL proficiency guidelines.
-Students should arrange to take the oral proficiency exam during the semester PRIOR to the semester in which they plan to graduate.
+It is highly recommended that students take the oral proficiency exam immediately after the study abroad experience, but they should at a minimum arrange to take the oral proficiency exam during the semester PRIOR to the semester in which they plan to graduate.
 This ACTFL oral proficiency exam is administered online for a modest fee.
 After taking the test, students receive a nationally-recognized certificate of their oral Spanish proficiency from ACTFL.
-For information on the ACTFL online test, contact Dr. Rafael Iglesias at (630) 829-6268.
+For information on the ACTFL online test, contact Dr. Tony Cella at (480)878-6702 or acella@ben.edu..
 The ACTFL oral proficiency interview may be repeated for an additional fee until the required level of proficiency is demonstrated.